davidmcclure/hilt-2016/course/python.md

 At the end of the process, we'll have a nicely-formatted CSV file that can be imported into visualization tools like Google Fusion Tables and CartoDB.

+## Install the Stanford Named Entity Recognizer

+1. Go to http://nlp.stanford.edu/software/CRF-NER.shtml#Download and click on **Download Stanford Named Entity Recognizer version 3.6.0**.

+1. Open the zip file and copy the `stanford-ner-2015-12-09` folder to the `Projects` directory.

+TODO

 ## Set up a Python development environment

 First, we'll install the latest release of Python 3.